crate/crate/docs/general/dql/selects.rst

     process.

-    To avoid this issue, CrateDB indexes complex structures by flattening them into multiple Lucine records.
+    To avoid this issue, CrateDB indexes complex structures by flattening them into multiple Lucene records.
 Accordingly, an expression like ``inhabitants[1]['interests']`` is better thought of as a search instruction for the Lucene index.